apache/flink/docs/libs/table.md

 ---
-title: "Table API - Relational Queries"
+title: "Table API and SQL"
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one